 - Introduction

+- Who should take the course?

 - Objective and syllabus

 - Course logistics

 - Homeworks, quizzes, projects, grading, oh my!

-- Prop, teamwork and mentoring
+- Preps, teamwork and mentoring

 - And cheating...

 - Challenges

 Evaluation

 - Scores are evaluated based on 3 types of tests:

 - Weekly Quizzes

 - Home works

 - Team Project (Not for 11485)